 We will also visit the planet Elom, where Darth Malgus is hunting for a mysterious relic that’s critical to the Sith and the Jedi.
 You’ll be able to tackle this story on your own, or with others through a new Flashpoint.

 Say goodbye to advanced classes being locked to specific story paths.
-With Legacy of the Sith, Advanced classes will become Combat Styles.
-This means that you will be free to choose any blaster or force-based combat style you want.
+With Legacy of the Sith, Advanced classes will become Combat Styles, and you will be free to choose any blaster or force-based combat style you want.

-Classes are now origin stories and are divided into two categories: Blaster-wielding, like the Smuggler, Agent, Trooper, and Bounty Hunter, or Force-based, like the Jedi Knight, Consular, Sith Inquisitor, and Warrior.
+Classes are now origin stories and are divided in two categories: Blaster-wielding, like the Smuggler, Agent, Trooper, and Bounty Hunter, or Force-based, like the Jedi Knight, Consular, Sith Inquisitor and Warrior.

 If you choose a Blaster-wielding story, you are free to choose from any of the Tech combat styles, like Vanguard, Gunslinger, or Mercenary.
 Meanwhile, Force users are not limited to Force or Lightsaber, and can even flip between Dark and Light combat styles.